Senate gives initial nod to psychiatric boarding bill

-A proposal aimed at preventing mental health patients from languishing in emergency rooms has won preliminary approval from the New Hampshire Senate.
+A proposal aimed at preventing mental health patients from languishing in emergency rooms won preliminary approval Thursday in the New Hampshire Senate.

-The bill sent to the Senate Finance Committee on Thursday would spend $6 million of the state surplus to encourage the construction of hospital psychiatric units by subsidizing renovation costs and increasing the reimbursement rates for such beds.

 Digital Access For Only $0.99